The Bankrate promise

 Apply with a cosigner

 One common way to get a student loan with bad credit is to apply with a cosigner who has good credit.
-A cosigner is someone who agrees to repay the loan if you can’t, which means that you both share the responsibility for repayment.
-If you default on the loan, it’ll have a negative effect on your credit score and your cosigner’s credit score.
+A cosigner agrees to repay the loan if you can’t, so you share the responsibility for repayment.
+If you default on the loan, it’ll hurt both your credit score and your cosigner’s credit score.

 Consider applying with a lender that has a low minimum credit score requirement

-If you’re unable to find a cosigner, consider applying with a lender that has a low minimum credit score requirement.
+If you cannot find a cosigner, consider applying with a lender with a low minimum credit score requirement.
 For example, Earnest’s minimum credit score requirement is 650, though you’ll need an income of $35,000 to qualify.
 In addition, lenders like Ascent offer loans based on factors beyond credit, such as your major and GPA.

 How to apply for a private student loan

 - Check your credit.
-Before you apply, check your credit score so you know whether you meet a lender’s minimum credit score requirement before you apply.
+Check your credit score to know whether you meet a lender’s minimum credit score requirement before you apply.
 That way, you’ll know if you need a co-signer or to find another lender.

 - Shop around.
 Shop around and compare rates, terms and features across as many lenders as possible to find the best deal for you.
-You can do this by getting prequalified with each individual lender or by using a loan aggregator like Credible.
+You can get prequalified with each lender or use a loan aggregator like Credible.

 - Submit a loan application.
 After you’ve found a lender that best matches your needs, submit an online loan application.
 You’ll provide information about yourself and your school, and you’ll also need to provide the necessary documentation for yourself and your co-signer, if applicable.

 - Wait for disbursement.
-If your application is approved, the lender will typically disburse your loan directly to your school.
+If your application is approved, the lender typically disburses your loan directly to your school.
 If there’s any money left over, you’ll receive a refund, which you can use for other eligible expenses.

 Many private student loans require a minimum income or credit score, so borrowers should be prepared for a credit check and application process.
-They will also want to be sure that their school and enrollment qualify for private loans in advance of borrowing.
-Many states set a minimum age for borrowing these types of loans, as well.
+They will also want to be sure that their school and enrollment qualify for private loans before borrowing.
+Many states also set a minimum age for borrowing these types of loans.

 Students who are not eligible to borrow on their own may be able to do so with the help of a co-borrower.
-Many private loans must be used for specific types of expenses, so an understanding of how much is needed can be helpful in advance of applying.
+Many private loans must be used for specific types of expenses, so understanding how much is needed can be helpful before applying.

-Comparing lenders, their rates, and terms is an important part of the process of qualifying– and applying– for a private student loan.
+Comparing lenders, their rates, and terms is an important part of qualifying– and applying– for a private student loan.
 Companies can have different eligibility requirements and repayment terms, so knowing the nuances can save borrowers money in the long run.
 Consider all your options, including grants and scholarships, before agreeing to a loan.

 Frequently asked questions

 Private student loans generally have tougher eligibility requirements than federal loans.
 In addition to age, income, and credit score minimums, students must be enrolled at an eligible school and use funds for specific expenses.
-Students who do not qualify on their own to borrow private loans may be eligible with the help of a co-borrower on the application.
+Students who do not qualify independently to borrow private loans may be eligible with the help of a co-borrower on the application.

 Different lenders have different borrowing requirements for private student loans.
 Before applying, ask your lender for eligibility information to see if you are likely to qualify.